Hemel Hempstead Model Flying Club

 2. All members must observe field discipline and comply with the Air Navigation Order, all relevant BMFA safety codes as contained within the BMFA Members’ Handbook and Civil Aviation publication (CAP) 658.

-3. No Gas Turbines, Turbo Props, Pulse Jets or engines over 120cc are allowed at club sites for either ground testing or flight.
+3. No Gas Turbines, Turbo Props, Pulse Jets, engines over 160cc (or the equivalent electric Kw motor) are allowed at club sites for either ground testing or flight.

 5. Weight limits, building procedures and relevant certification allowed by CAA (Civil Aviation Authority) regulations must be followed, including all failsafe guidelines.